lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. note::

-   When user/project doesn't have default value mapped to each uuid, then ``max_vfolder_size`` value will be the default value of each user/project.
+   If there's no config per user/project, then corresponding values in the user/project resource policy will be set as a default value.
+For example, If no hard limit value for quota is set, ``max_vfolder_size`` value in the resource policy is used as the default value.